GerHobbelt/mupdf/docs/src/mutool-object-pdf-document.rst

     :return: `Boolean`.

+.. method:: setPageLabels(index, label)

+    Sets the page label numbering for the page and all pages following it, until the next page with an attached label.
+    - The label must be an array or object with three values: style, prefix, and start.
+    - Style can be one of the following strings: "", "D", "R", "r", "A", or "a".
+    - Start is the ordinal with which to start numbering.
+    - If the label is null, any attached label is removed instead.

+    :arg index: `Int`.
+    :arg label: `String`.

 .. method:: getTrailer()

     The trailer dictionary.
 This contains indirect references to the "Root" and "Info" dictionaries.
 See: :ref:`PDF object access<mutool_run_js_api_pdf_object_access>`.